“If I can’t run, much less get up and walk across the room to plug my iPhone into the wall, then who am I?”

 Something tells me as I flex my sore knees and feel throbbing in my hip that it’s the latter, not the former.
 I’m at least three months out of what I would consider “training” at this point, but don’t think the sedentary days before me rob me of the runner piece of my identity.

-I have experienced my fare share of runner’s highs, I have clocked tens of thousands of miles in close to 50 pairs of sneakers and racing flats over the past 12 years.
+I have experienced my fair share of runner’s highs, I have clocked tens of thousands of miles, and have worn out close to 50 pairs of sneakers and racing flats over the past 12 years.
 These are things I can’t forget, no matter how far I am from lacing up my sneakers and gliding out the door.

 “If I’m not grateful, then who am I?”